Author: Graham McNeill

 Publisher: Games Workshop (Black Library)

-My Rating: 4 stars our of 5
+Godfrey's Rating: 4 stars our of 5

 Summary in a Sentence: An impressive work of military science fiction, even for those unfamiliar with Warhammer 40,000, which is full of tension and interesting characters, as well as a heavy dose of carnage.